plus3it/terraform-aws-org-new-account-delete-default-vpcs/README.md

 Steps to run via the CLI

 1. Install and configure aws cli.
-2. Set AWS_DEFAULT_PROFILE and AWS_DEFAULT_REGION (account and region that can assume the role and run commands from)
+2. Set AWS_PROFILE and AWS_DEFAULT_REGION (account and region that can assume the role and run commands from)
 3. Review the options for the script and run

 ### Script Options